Education Series

 The Coldwater River is a natural salmon spawning site that is incredibly sensitive to human intervention.
 Please act with utmost care for the fragile ecosystem that exists in the water.

-Respect the River by keeping it’s natural architecture.
+Respect the River by keeping its natural architecture.

 Dispose of your dish water a minimum of 100 metres away from the River’s edge.